OFA-Sys/OFA/README.md

 <details>
     <summary><b>1.
 Prepare the Dataset & Checkpoints</b></summary>
     <p>
         Download data (see <a href="datasets.md">datasets.md</a>) and models (see <a href="checkpoints.md">checkpoints.md</a>) and put them in the correct directory.
-The original dataset is taken from https://github.com/microsoft/unilm/ and we organized the data into the tsv format.
+The original dataset is taken from <a href="https://github.com/microsoft/unilm/">UniLM</a> and we organized the data into the tsv format.
 Each line of the processed dataset represents a sample with the following format.
 The information of source, target are separated by tabs.
     </p>
 <pre>
 factory orders for manufactured goods rose #.# percent in september...  us september factory orders up #.# percent